irmen/prog8/docs/source/programming.rst

 .. note::
     Right now, the array should be small enough to be indexable by a single byte index.
-    This means byte arrays should be <= 256 elements, word arrays <= 128 elements, and float arrays <= 51 elements.
+    This means byte arrays should be <= 256 elements, word arrays <= 128 elements (256 if
+    it's a split array - see below), and float arrays <= 51 elements.

-You can split an array initializer list over several lines if you want.
+You can write out an array initializer list over several lines if you want to improve readability.

 Note that the various keywords for the data type and variable type (``byte``, ``word``, ``const``, etc.) can't be used as *identifiers* elsewhere.
 You can't make a variable, block or subroutine with the name ``byte``